zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

   validate(request, http_authorization, roles)

-where 'request' is a mapping object that contains request information, 'http_authorization' is the value of the HTTP 'Authorization' header or 'None' if no authorization header was provided, and 'roles' is a list of user role names.
+where ``request`` is a mapping object that contains request information, ``http_authorization`` is the value of the *HTTP Authorization* header or ``None`` if no authorization header was provided, and ``roles`` is a list of user role names.

-The validate method returns a user object if succeeds, and 'None' if it cannot validate the user.
-See Chapter 6 for more information on user objects.
-Normally, if the validate method returns 'None', the publisher will try to use other user databases, however, a user database can prevent this by raising an exception.
+The validate method returns a user object if succeeds, and ``None`` if it cannot validate the user.
+See Chapter 8 for more information on user objects.
+Normally, if the validate method returns ``'None``, the publisher will try to use other user databases, however, a user database can prevent this by raising an exception.

 If validation fails, Zope will return an HTTP header that causes your browser to display a user name and password dialog.
-You can control the realm name used for basic authentication by providing a module variable named '__bobo_realm__'.
-Most web browsers display the realm name in the user name and password dialog box.

-If validation succeeds the publisher assigns the user object to the request variable, 'AUTHENTICATED_USER'.
-The publisher places no restriction on user objects.
+If validation succeeds the publisher assigns the user object to the request variable ``AUTHENTICATED_USER``.
+The publisher places no restrictions on user objects.

 Zope Security